rmtzcx/rhce/RHCSA_RHCE.md

   * Section n New

 The '-k' option for the 'man' command is very useful to find out the correct man page.
-It queries the in the summary.
+It queries the the summary.
 Equivalent to 'apropos'.

     man -k date
     apropos date